 Secure your information.

 If you do some online shopping from your phone while you’re out in public, make sure you don’t leave any personal information easily visible, since someone can easily look over your shoulder and steal your information.
 You should try to complete purchases in secure areas, such as your car, rather than an open coffee shop, for example.
-Obscure your credit card/debit card number with your hand or use your digital wallet, such as Apple Pay.
+Obscure your credit or debit card number with your hand or use a digital wallet, such as Apple Pay, to securely make purchases from your phone.
+Learn how to set up your digital wallet today.

 Watch out for spam phone calls.